 In the US, sellers always pay the commission in a purchase transaction.
 The seller generally pays a commission of 6% of the purchase price, which is divided equally between the buyer’s broker and the seller’s broker.
 Therefore, buyers pay nothing to have us working on their behalf in a purchase transaction.

-If the buyer decides that they want to rent out their new apartment, in Manhattan, they would pay nothing for our help in finding a tenant, since the commission (15% of the annual rent, divided equally between buyer’s and seller’s brokers) is customarily paid by the tenant.
+If the buyer decides that they want to rent out their new apartment, in Manhattan, they would pay a brokers commission equal to one month rent (only on the first year).
 In Miami, however, it is customary for the owner to pay the commission (10% of the annual rent, divided equally between the buyer’s and seller’s brokers) to find a tenant.

-Find out more information about renting your home on the Renting and Letting Your Home page.
+Find out more information about renting your home on the Property Management page.